mattmanning/feedchirp/README.md

 ## Dependencies

-Feedchirp assumes you're using PostgreSQL and Redis
+Feedchirp assumes you're using PostgreSQL and Redis.

 ## Testing